BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 ```

 ### Glow NPC's
-If Citizens and Protocollib installed you can make NPCs glow
+If Citizens and ProtocolLib is installed you can make NPCs glow
 if spesific conditions are met.
-What you have to do is adding
-a `glow_npc` section in your package.
+For that you have to add a `glow_npc` section
 ```yaml
 glow_npc:
   tutorial_npc: